What is eduroam?

 Eduroam (education roaming) is the secure, world-wide roaming access service developed for the international research and education community.

-Eduroam allows students, researchers and staff from participating institutions to obtain Internet connectivity across campus and when visiting other participating institutions by simply opening their laptop.
+This services allows students, researchers, and staff from participating institutions to obtain Internet connectivity when visiting other participating institutions by simply connecting their device to eduroam with their username and password.

 Connecting to an “eduroam” network requires a WPA compatible wireless adapter and an 802.1x supplicant.
 The EAP type (TTLS, TLS, PEAP, etc) required by a visiting user will be the same as the user’s home institution.